Christian attitudes towards Freemasonry: Catholic ban on Freemasonry since the Second Vatican Council

-Allegations of Deism
+Theological objections

 One of the persistent Catholic criticisms of Freemasonry is that it advocates a deist or naturalist view of creation.

 Whilst it is recognized that Masonry is not atheistic (Masons aligned with the United Grand Lodge of England are asked if they believe in God or another supreme being before joining and only accept candidates that do), its use of the expression Supreme Architect of the Universe—a term attributed to the Protestant theologian John Calvin—is seen by some Christian critics as indicating Deism, the belief that God created the Universe but did not intervene in the world after this.
 This was a common sentiment that arose in the Enlightenment, though Catholics consider it heresy.
 As a counter-argument, Freemasonry contends that “Supreme Architect” is a neutral term acceptable to all, regardless of sect or denomination: It merely reflects the fraternity’s desire to bring together members of all deity based religions, by not using any one specific religion’s term for their supreme being.

 A specific charge made in the 1913 Catholic Encyclopedia against Freemasonry is that the introduction of speculative Masonry in the early eighteenth-century specifically aimed at "dechristianising" the old operative masonry lodges.
 However, this charge was dropped from subsequent editions.

 Whereas the constitutions of previous lodges of operative Masonry stated that "The first charge is this, that you be true to God and Holy Church and use no error or heresy", in 1723, the constitution of the Grand Lodge of England was modified to state that Masons are no longer expected to follow the religion of the country they live in and, now, were only obliged to follow the moral law, regardless of denominations.

-This change is construed by the Catholic Church as moving towards a Deistic view.
+This change is construed by the Catholic Church as moving towards a deistic view.

+Catholics also object to various rituals and teachings of Freemasonry:

+"...the higher degrees of Masonry’s Appendant Bodies are frankly blasphemous.
+The Royal Arch Degree of the York Rite reveals that the true name of God is JAH-BUL-ON, a fusion of the Hebrew Jaweh (Yaweh) with the names of pagan gods Baal and Osiris.
+The Scottish Rite’s eighteenth degree (Rose Croix) reinterprets the Cross and its I.N.R.I inscription as pagan symbols.
+A candidate for the thirtieth degree (Knight Kadosh) must trample the papal tiara crying: “Down with Imposture!”
+He vows to propagate light and overthrow “superstition, fanaticism, imposture, and intolerance,” qualities implicitly identified with Christianity, especially Catholic Christianity."